errcw/trueskill/README.md

 where

-- teams: an array of teams, where each team is a map of player id to prior rating
+- `teams`: an array of teams, where each team is a map of player id to prior rating
-- ranks: the ranks of the teams, where 1 indicates the winner
+- `ranks`: the ranks of the teams, where 1 indicates the winner

+### matchQuality
 `matchQuality` calculates the quality of a match as a function of the probability of all teams drawing.